lammertb/libhttp/docs/api/mg_websocket_write.md

 The function `mg_websocket_write()` sends data to a websocket client wrapped in a websocket frame.
 The function issues calls to [`mg_lock_connection()`](mg_lock_connection.md) and [`mg_unlock_connaction()`](mg_unlock_connection.md) to ensure that the transmission is not interrupted.
 Data corruption can otherwise happn if the application is proactively communicating and responding to a request simultaneously.

-The function is available only when Civetweb is compilet with the `-DUSE_WEBSOCKET` option.
+The function is available only when LibHTTP is compiled with the `-DUSE_WEBSOCKET` option.

 The function returns the number of bytes written, **0** when the connection has been closed and **-1** if an error occured.